· Tutorials · 10 min read

 Press “Ctrl” + “X” to close

-To confirm success, I’ll use this command:
+To confirm my success, I used this command:

 Bash